 Golf clubs will be provided for all participants, or they can bring their own if preferred.

-What Young People Will Experience on the Golf Course;
+What will my child Experience on the Golf Course?

 - A fun learning environment